As much as I told myself not to, I couldn’t stop thinking about the actual deception beneath A Whisker Away.

 Very physically close.

 Now, I know such stories are common in Anime rom-com.
-Offensive as they might will be by western concept of feminine equality/empowerment, they are largely a non-issue in mainstream Japanese entertainment.
+Offensive as they might be by Western standards of feminine equality/empowerment, they are largely a non-issue in mainstream Japanese entertainment.

 Check out my other snappy movie reviews.